Renovation project with a focus on healthy indoor climate

 Healthy breathing at home

-The difference with the old mansion where Anouk lived with her husband and son before they renovated this terraced house couldn’t be greater.
+The difference with the old mansion where Anouk lived with her husband and son before they renovated this terraced house couldn’t be hardly be greater.
 “Air blew into our house through cracks and crevices.
+And that’s why I didn’t want to save on insulation and airtightness.
 But living in an airtight, closed box isn’t pleasant, let alone healthy.
 So I am more convinced than ever that you cannot insulate without ventilation.
-What’s more: they reinforce each other here, and to think I was still sceptical about that combination a few years ago.”
+What’s more: they reinforce each other here, and to think I was still skeptical about that combination a few years ago.”

 User-friendly aesthetic solar shading